Ayush4cosmos/tria-frontend/README.md

 - **How it works:**
   The app sends a `fetch()` request to the endpoint, retrieves a JSON array of contacts, and dynamically renders them in the UI.
-  A simulated 500 ms delay is added to feel like a real network call.

 ---